djscheuf/journeymans-blog/source/_posts/ai-workflow-decomposition-pattern.md

 Step two gets interesting.
 Measuring performance sounds mechanical, but AI is bad at math.
 Don't ever let it do calculations directly!
 However, if you give it a tool...
 Like a script that performs the math consistently.
 Then your agent can call that tool repeatedly across multiple solutions.
 You just need guardrails to ensure it's calling legitimate calculations.

 Step three, comparing to targets, hits the same issue.
 Is 2.0 seconds above or below a 1.5 second target?
 AI might get that wrong.
 Yey, Hallucinations!
-But if you hand it a script that says "compare to target, return 'above/below by X amount,'" now it's just routing data to a tool.
+But if you hand it a script that "compares to target, return 'above/below by X amount,'" now it's just routing data to a tool.
 That works.

 Notice what happened.
 You identified transformation tasks where AI excels.
 Judgment tasks that must stay human.
 Math tasks where AI needs tools.
 Further, you saw Fan-out points.
 Those spots where the same action repeats across multiple solutions.
 This is where a multi-agent patterns make sense.